 Caring for sourdough starter is the part that seems to scare people at first.
 The process is not hard, but there are different ways to go about maintaining a starter (which you’ll quickly realize if you start perusing the internet).

-Not to worry… I’ll break down the basics for you in a straightforward way, and you’ll fall into a comfortable routine of your own as you get going!
+Not to worry… I’ll break down the basics for you in a straightforward way.
+You’ll fall into a comfortable routine of your own as you get going!

 You’re already well on your way to baking delicious homemade goods like Sourdough Cinnamon Raisin Bread, Soft Sourdough Breadsticks, or Sourdough Pizza Crust.